krenarerexhepi/twittes/README.md

 ## How to Use

-You like twitts ?
-Like to se you twitts in you app ?
+You like twittes ?
+Like to se  twittes in you app ?
 Using are welcome!

 First fork,  this repository.